 Dear Prospective Students,

 Asia is quickly emerging as a centre for biomedical research.
-To keep pace with the increasing advances in biomedical sciences, PhD programs with innovative training in translational science and advanced technologies are becoming increasingly valuable.
-The PhD program at Duke-NUS embraces this essential need.
+To keep pace with the increasing advances in biomedical sciences, PhD programmes with innovative training in translational science and advanced technologies are becoming increasingly valuable.
+The PhD programme at Duke-NUS embraces this essential need.
 Duke-NUS has become a centre of excellence for training PhD scientists of the future – scientists that are multidisciplinary and are skilled in developing new technologies with the goal to translate basic scientific discoveries into useful therapies for patients.
 The PhD at Duke-NUS is unique in that it offers a degree in “Integrated Biology and Medicine” rather than in the traditional disciplines, such as biochemistry or cell biology.
-The advantage of the Duke-NUS PhD program over traditional PhD programs is that our core curriculum focuses on the primary literature and teaches the latest technologies required for students to develop into translational scientists.
+The advantage of the Duke-NUS PhD programme over traditional PhD programmes is that our core curriculum focuses on the primary literature and teaches the latest technologies required for students to develop into translational scientists.
 Such technologies include proteomics, genomics, metabolomics, molecular imaging, and bioinformatics.
 Students will complete their coursework within their first year, allowing for the student to spend more time in the pursuit of research.

 Each of these Signature Research Programmes are driven by world-renowned scientists that aim to understand and treat human diseases through basic, translational and clinical research.